Financial risks and opportunities

 Commodity price risks and opportunities

-As already described in the section “Procurement market risks and opportunities”, the Group’s business operations are exposed to changes in the market prices of purchased parts, components and raw materials.
+As already described in the section “Procurement market risks and opportunities”, the Group’s business operations are exposed to changes in the market prices of purchased parts and raw materials.
 The Group addresses these procurement risks by means of concerted commodity and supplier risk management.
-To a minor degree, derivative financial instruments are used to reduce the Group’s market price risks related to the purchase of certain metals.
+Some of the derivative financial instruments are used to reduce the Group’s market price risks related to the purchase of certain metals.

 The Group is exposed to credit risks which result primarily from its financial services activities and from the operations of its vehicle business.
 Credit risks also arise from the Group’s liquid assets.
-The following statements pertain to risks arising from the Group’s liquid assets; risks related to leasing and sales financing are addressed in the chapter Industry and business risks and opportunities.
+The following statements pertain to risks arising from the Group’s liquid assets; risks related to leasing and sales financing are addressed on the Risk and Opportunity Report.
 Should defaults occur, this would adversely affect the Group’s financial position, cash flows and profitability.
-In recent years, the limit methodology for exposures with financial institutions has been continually further developed in order to counteract the diminished creditworthiness of the banking sector since the financial crisis.
+The limit methodology for liquid funds deposited with financial institutions has been continually further developed in recent years.
 In connection with investment decisions, priority is placed on the borrowers’ very high creditworthiness and on balanced risk diversification.
 Most liquid assets are held in investments with an external rating of “A” or better.

-Daimler is exposed to country risks that primarily result from cross-border financing or collateralization for Group companies or customers (e. g.
-Turkey), from investments in subsidiaries and joint ventures, and from cross-border trade receivables (e. g.
-China).
+Daimler is exposed to country risks that primarily result from cross-border financing or collateralization for Group companies or customers, from investments in subsidiaries, joint ventures, and from cross-border trade receivables.
 Country risks also arise from cross-border cash deposits with financial institutions.
-The Group addresses these risks by setting country limits (e. g. for cross-border financing of customers and for hard-currency portfolios from financial services companies) and through investment-protection insurance against political risks in high-risk countries.
+The Group addresses these risks by setting country limits (e.g. for cross-border financing of customers and for hard-currency portfolios from financial services companies) and through investment-protection insurance against political risks in high-risk countries.
 Daimler also has an internal rating system that divides all countries in which it operates into risk categories.

 Risks of restricted access to capital markets